AreaLayer/Beat-PoC/README.md

-# Beat PoC
+# Beat PoC ⚡ 📹

-P2P Chat on Hypercore for Beat
+ Proof of Concept in P2P Chat and Streaming of video on Hypercore for Beat